Animals, Free to do, Indoors, Nature play

-Another fun activity that is offered for all ages is the option to participate in a daily Wildlife Officer Talk.
-On at 11am and 2pm each day, a park officer provides information about koalas and their conservation and allows visitors to ask all the questions they like.
-You do need to book in for this, which can be done online here .
-You could always try on the day if outside of school holidays for a last minute spot too.
+Another fun activity that is regularly offered for all ages is the option to participate in a daily Wildlife Officer Talk.
+A park officer will chat about koalas and their conservation and it gives visitors a chance to ask all the questions they like.

-After we finished at the centre, we went for a wander through the forest.
+After you finish at the centre, go for a wander through the forest.
 The Daisy Hill State Forest comprises 435 hectares of open eucalypt forest.
-There are heaps of animals there, and we saw a wallaby with a joey in its pouch during our short stroll through the main area of the park.
+There are heaps of animals there, and you can usually spot wallabies while on a short stroll through the main area of the park.
 There is a really great pathway that works its way through the day-use area, which includes picnic tables, toilets and barbeques (all of which are wheelchair accessible!).
 There are a few Nature Play options to get the kids involved in the environment around them, and there are interpretive signs on all the walking trails providing information about the flora and fauna around.

 Need to know: